Usage

 Gamepad teleoperation

-- SSH into the mini PC and start a tmux session
+- SSH into the mini PC and start a

-- Inside the tmux session, run
+session. - Inside the

-- Hold down the left shoulder button to "enable" the robot
+- Hold down the left shoulder button to "enable" the robot.

 Note